Quantum strong cosmic censorship and black hole evaporation

 Here we advocate that full quantum gravity will kick in towards the end of evaporation and cure the semiclassically predicted final singularity in Fig. \ref{Fig:Conjecture}.
 This represents a radical departure from the narrative advocated in many quantum gravity speculations, whereby the `quantum gravity region' in evaporating diagrams is confined to a (say, small) `compact neighbourhood' of the black hole origin singularity.
 See for example the diagrams presented in \cite{Hossenfelder:2009xq, Bianchi:2018mml, Ashtekar:2005cj, Ashtekar:2008jd}.
 This view is represented in the spherically-symmetric case in Fig. \ref{Fig:QG}, where we emphasise that, modulo this quantum-gravity-described region, the resulting `spacetime' has globally hyperbolic `features' and information is preserved.
 The details of the post-evaporation region in the diagram are highly speculative.
 For example, we do not know how the collapsing matter and quantum gravity interact in the full quantum gravity regime.
 For concreteness, we have assumed that some matter `goes through' the otherwise-black-hole origin singularity and continues to behave largely classically at late times -- so the spacetime in the post-evaporation looks as sourced by a spherically symmetric distribution of matter and filled with radiation.
 However, the details of the post-evaporation region are not essential for the full picture that we advocate or the nature of the quantum gravity `region' in the evaporating diagram in Fig. \ref{Fig:QG}.

 To wrap up the discussion, in 1992 Preskill wrote an influential note asking whether black holes destroy information \cite{Preskill:1992tc}.
-In our conservative view,\footnote{\emph{Conservative} in the sense of \cite{Hossenfelder:2009xq}.} semiclassical black holes do not destroy information differently to how classical black holes destroy information in the interior region.
-However, semiclassically, information is destroyed also in the exterior at very late times.
-However, there is no breakdown of classical determinism, information loss or hints that quantum gravity is non-unitary.
+In our conservative view,\footnote{\emph{Conservative} in the sense of \cite{Hossenfelder:2009xq}.} semiclassical black holes do not destroy information any differently to how classical black holes destroy information in the interior region, with the addition that the former also destroy information in the exterior black hole region at very late times.
+However, there is no breakdown of classical determinism, information loss or hints that quantum gravity should be non-unitary.